Čedomilj Mijatović: Works in English

-His book Servia and the Servians together with his entries on Serbia in the Tenth and Eleventh editions of the Encyclopædia Britannica served a very important purpose of offering a favourable view of Serbia to the Anglo-American public at the beginning of the twentieth century in a very turbulent and decisive period for Serbia.
-He was arguably among the first Serbs to contribute to the Encyclopædia Britannica and some of his entries were reproduced up until 1973.
+His book, Servia and the Servians, together with his entries on Serbia in the Tenth and Eleventh editions of the Encyclopædia Britannica, served a very important purpose of offering a more positive view of Serbia to the Anglo-American public at the beginning of the twentieth century during a very turbulent and decisive period for Serbia.
+He was, arguably, among the first Serbs to contribute to the Encyclopædia Britannica and some of his entries were reproduced up until 1973.
 The other was Prince Bojidar Karageorgevitch.